qbwc/qbwc/README.md

 Note: If you `set_session initializer` in your application code, you're only affecting the process that your application code runs in.
 A request to another process (e.g. if you're multiprocess or you restarted the server) means that QBWC won't see the session initializer.

 Note: a QuickBooks Web Connector session is established when you manually run (update) an application's web service in QuickBooks Web Connector, or when QuickBooks Web Connector automatically executes a scheduled update.

+## Handling errors ##

+By default, when an error response is received from QuickBooks, no further requests will be processed in the current job or in subsequent jobs.
+However, the job will remain persisted and so will be attempted again at next QuickBooks Web Connector session.
+Unless there is some intervention, presumably the job will fail again and block all remaining jobs and their requests from being serviced.

+To have qbwc continue with the next request after receiving an error, set `on_error` to `:continue` in `config/initializers/qbwc.rb`.

 ## Contributing to qbwc